-Ballot papers are sent to each family together with details of all candidates and envelopes to return the ballot forms.
-Parents are given two weeks to return the ballot forms.
-Following the close of the ballot the papers are counted by the Clerk and another member of staff.
+Ballot papers are sent to each family together with details of all candidates.
+Parents are given two weeks to cast their votes.
+Following the close of the ballot the votes are counted by the Clerk and another member of staff.
 The candidates and parents are informed in writing of the result.

 Staff Governors: When a vacancy arises for a Staff Governor a letter is sent to every member of staff inviting nominations.
 Anyone wishing to stand as a Staff Governor has to be nominated and seconded by two other members of staff.
 Staff are given one week to make their nomination.
 If more nominations are made than the number of vacancies there has to be a ballot.
 Ballot papers are sent to each member of staff together with details of all candidates.
-Staff are given one week to return the ballot forms.
-Following the close of the ballot the papers are counted by the Clerk and another member of staff.
+Staff are given one week to cast their votes.
+Following the close of the ballot the votes are counted by the Clerk and another member of staff.
 The candidates and staff are informed in writing of the result.

 Governors: When a vacancy arises for a Governor the Governing Body is informed and asked for suggestions of possible candidates.
 The Chair of Governors speaks to the candidate to ascertain their interest and suitability for the post.
 The candidate then has to be proposed and seconded by members of the Governing Body and voted on by all the Governors.
-For the latest guidance on the recruitment of Governors Haydon School Academy Trust always refers to the DfE website.

 e.
-Policies adopted for the induction and training of Trustees f.
+Policies adopted for the induction and training of Governors f.
 Organisational structure